 The compiler performs self-tail call optimization, but not general tail call optimization.
 The general case could be implemented using trampolines, but at a high cost.
-Indeed, implementing properly tail call optimization when targeting a runtime with no tail call support was considered both for Scala [24] (JVM) and Hop [18] (Javascript), but was not implemented for any of these languages.
-We hope Javascript interpreters will eventually support tail call optimization in strict mode [9], which does not allow stack inspection.
+Indeed, implementing properly tail call optimization when targeting a runtime with no tail call support was considered both for Scala [11] (JVM) and Hop [12] (JavaScript), but was not implemented for any of these languages.
+We hope JavaScript interpreters will eventually support tail call optimization in strict mode [2], which does not allow stack inspection.

 Integer operations.
-Javascript only provides floating point arithmetic operations (using double-precision 64-bit format IEEE 754 values).
-Logical operations are performed by first converting the operands to 32-bit integers (non-integer values are truncated toward zero).
-Addition and subtraction on 32-bit integers can be implemented by performing the corresponding float operation and then converting back to integer using a logical operation $(x+y) \mid 0$.
+JavaScript only provides floating point arithmetic operations (using double-precision 64-bit format IEEE 754 values).
+It performs logical operations by first converting the operands to 32-bit integers (non-integer values are truncated toward zero).
+Addition and subtraction on 32-bit integers can be implemented by performing the corresponding float operation and then converting back to integer using a logical operation (x+y) | 0.
 Multiplying two 32-bit integers can require up to 62 significant bits (not including the sign), while floats only provide 53 significant bits.
 Thus, a custom multiplication function is used in general.
-When one of the operands is statically known to be small, thanks to the data flow analysis, a direct Javascript multiplication is performed, followed by a conversion to 32-bit integer.
-Division by zero raises an exception in OCaml, while it returns Nan (not a number) in Javascript.
+When one of the operands is statically known to be small, thanks to the data flow analysis, a direct JavaScript multiplication is performed, followed by a conversion to 32-bit integer.
+Division by zero raises an exception in OCaml, while it returns Nan (not a number) in JavaScript.
 Thus, a custom division function is used when the compiler cannot determine that the divisor is different from 0.
 The modulo operation is implemented similarly.

 Array bound checking.
-Javascript returns the undefined value when an out-of-bound array access is performed, rather than raising an exception.
+JavaScript returns the undefined value when an out-of-bound array access is performed, rather than raising an exception.
 The compiler follows the OCaml semantics and inserts bound checks by default.